viamrobotics/docs/docs/components/gripper/_index.md

 ## API

-The gripper component supports the following methods:
+To get started using your gripper, see the [gripper API](/appendix/apis/components/gripper/), which supports the following methods:

 {{< readfile "/static/include/components/apis/generated/gripper-table.md" >}}